Malnutrition is the condition that occurs when your body does not get enough nutrients.

-Discuss the risk of malnutrition with your health care provider.
+Talk to your provider about the risk of malnutrition.
 Treatment is necessary if you or your child have any changes in the body's ability to function.
-Contact your health care provider if the following symptoms develop:
+Contact your provider if these symptoms develop:

-Eating a good, well-balanced diet helps to prevent most forms of malnutrition.
+Eating a well-balanced diet helps to prevent most forms of malnutrition.

 Ashworth A. Nutrition, food security, and health.
 In: Kliegman RM, Stanton BF, St Geme JW, Schor MF.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier;2016:chap 46.